Merkel's Bavarian allies humbled in historic election setback

 Michael Weigl, political scientist at the University of Passau, said personal attacks on Merkel by Seehofer - who is the federal interior minister - and his hard-line rhetoric against asylum seekers were to blame for the CSU’s weak result.

-“This created a political climate of polarisation from which the Greens and the AfD benefited the most, with their clear stances on immigration,” Weigl said.
-“For the CSU, this strategy backfired.
-I expect that Seehofer will have to step down as interior minister.”
+“This created a political climate of polarization from which the Greens and the AfD benefited the most, with their clear stances on immigration,” Weigl said.
+“For the CSU, this strategy backfired.”

+Asked if he would resign as CSU leader, Seehofer told ZDF broadcaster that he wasn’t ruling this out but there were many reasons for the party’s weak result which now had to be analyzed prudently.

-The AfD won 11 percent of the vote, the exit poll showed.
-The Free Voters, a protest party that is the CSU’s most likely coalition party, won 11.5 percent.
+The AfD won 10.9 percent of the vote, the preliminary results showed.
+The Free Voters, a protest party that is the CSU’s most likely coalition party, won 11.6 percent.
 The CSU has ruled out an alliance with the AfD.

 Divisions between Merkel’s Christian Democratic Union and the CSU - conservative sister parties - have widened further since an inconclusive national election forced them into a coalition in March with the Social Democrats.

-The Bavarian election is followed in two weeks by another test for Merkel’s conservative alliance: her CDU is likely to remain the largest party but lose votes in a vote in the western state of Hesse, home to the financial center of Frankfurt.
+The Bavarian election is followed in two weeks by another test for Merkel’s conservative alliance: her CDU is likely to remain the largest party but lose votes in an election in the western state of Hesse, home to the financial center of Frankfurt.

 The CDU then holds its annual congress in December, when Merkel will seek re-election as party chairwoman - a bid senior conservatives have backed despite the parliamentary party ousting her ally, Volker Kauder, as leader last month.